 Because of her restrictive atrial septum, Jessica’s prognosis was particularly poor and we were very lucky to be offered fetal surgery to enlarge her atrial septal defect and improve the blood flow between the top two chambers of the heart.
 After she was born, she needed a further procedure to widen this hole once more and to create a stent between her aorta and pulmonary artery, effectively recreating the fetal circulation in order to allow her time to grow before her next heart surgery.

-Jessica’s heart cannot be fixed but through a series of operations, the surgical team will re-plumb the blood vessels around her heart so that the right side of her heart does all the work (meaning that she effectively has half a working heart).
-The blood will be pumped from the right ventricle around the body and then the blood will return to the lungs under its own pressure (rather than being pumped back through the heart) where it will collect oxygen and then return to the heart before being pumped back around the body.
-This is usually done as a series of three operations known as the Norwood procedure, Glenn procedure and Fontan procedure.
-Jessica has had her Norwood and Glenn procedures (plus two operations known collectively as the hybrid procedure prior to her Norwood) and will be due to have her Fontan procedure in the next year or so.
+Jessica’s heart could not be fixed but through a series of operations, the surgical team re-plumbed the blood vessels around her heart so that the right side of her heart did all the work (meaning that she effectively had half a working heart).
+The blood was pumped from the right ventricle around the body and then returned to the lungs under its own pressure (rather than being pumped back through the heart) where it collected oxygen and then returned to the heart before being pumped back around the body.
+This was done as a series of three operations known as the Norwood procedure, Glenn procedure and Fontan procedure.
+Jessica had her Norwood and Glenn procedures (plus two operations known collectively as the hybrid procedure prior to her Norwood) and her Fontan procedure was carried out in December 2017.

 About thirty years ago, there was no treatment (other than heart transplant) for hypoplastic left heart syndrome and so life expectancy is unknown.
 We were told when Jessica was first diagnosed at the 20 week scan, that there was a 50% chance of her living to the age of five and if she made it that far, she would have a good chance of living into her teens and early adulthood.
-Beyond that, we don’t know.
+Beyond that, we didn’t know.
 Later, when it became apparent that Jessica’s anatomy was more complex, we were told that she was unlikely to be suitable for surgery at all and that compassionate care (making her comfortable until she passed away) would be offered instead (we had declined the third option of termination).
-We are hugely grateful for being given the chance for fetal surgery which gave Jessica the option of post-birth surgery and helped her to get here today.
+We are hugely grateful for being given the chance for fetal surgery which gave Jessica the option of post-birth surgery and helped us to have the time we had with her.